 For example, at Cloudflare, we are a CDN provider, right?
 We have a lot of customers, a lot of virtual servers.
-And we also have a lot of edge servers consisting of our network.
+And we also have a lot of edge servers making up our network.

-One problem is: too may SSL certificates at private keys.
-To solve that problem, we can load the certificates and private keys on demand only when real traffic asks for it.
+One problem is: too many SSL certificates and private keys.
+To solve that problem, we can load the certificates and private keys on demand only when real traffic asks for them.

-This way, we can theoretically support an unlimited set of certificates and private keys thanks to the locality of the traffic because there’s no way for a single machine to see all the possible customer traffic, right?
+This way, we can theoretically support an unlimited set of certificates and private keys thanks to the locality of the traffic because there’s no way for a single machine to see all the possible customer traffic.

 7:33 Dynamic Load Balancers

-We also support dynamic load balancers in Lua-NGINX.
+We also support dynamic load balancers in Lua in NGINX.

-Dynamic means that you can use different balancing policies on every individual request on that level.
+Dynamic means that you can use a different balancing policy on every individual request – on that level.
 It’s extremely flexible.

 And you can also introduce retry policies.
-For example, when a particular peer selected fails the request, you can choose the next, and how to choose the request, and where to choose retry.
-You have complete control in balancer-by-Lua.
+For example, when a particular peer that’s been selected fails the request, you can choose the next, and how to choose the request, and where to choose the retry.
+You have complete control in

-Also, the keepalive module, the connection pull module provided by NGINX core, should also work out of the box.
+Also, the keepalive module, the connection pool module provided by the NGINX core, should also work out of the box.

 8:48 ngx_stream_lua_module (TCP & UDP)